Maine Woods Rambler FAQ

 The Rambler is capped at 200 riders, so get your spot early!

-Will this route be accessible after the event?
+Will these routes be accessible after the event?

-NOTE Riding on this route is NOT PERMITTED outside of this event.
+Riding on these routes is NOT PERMITTED outside of this event.
 This event is being held with special permissions provided by The Nature Conservancy and Katahdin Forestry Management and trespassing outside of the Rambler will compromise our ability to hold the event in the future.

 Is there parking on site?

 Yes, parking will be available on site.
-Please click here for directions to NEOC’s new Activity Center.
+Please click here for directions to Knife Edge Brewing.

 Are meals included?
 What is the cost?

-A post-ride, wood-fired pizza and salad dinner is included with the registration fee.
-Food will begin being served at 2 p.m. at the new Knife Edge Restaurant at the Activity Center.
+A post-ride, wood-fired pizza and salad dinner is included with the registration fee from 1-4 p.m.
 Rest stops will have a variety of snacks to keep you fueled along the route.
-Maine Beer Company will also be on hand serving beer during the meal.
+Knife Edge Brewing will have drinks available for purchase, as well as Orono Brewing (with proceeds going to the BCM).

 What is the cancellation policy?